javsgon/Tableau_Challenge/README.md

 # Tableau Challenge
 ## Objective
-Publish a Tableau dashbord with New York Citi Bike data.
+Publish a Tableau dashboard with New York Citi Bike data.

 ## Background